MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/table-partitions.md

 1. **Process the data model**.
 In the Power BI portal, open the workspace with your *AdventureWorks* dataset and perform an on-demand refresh of the dataset to load the import partition with data.

 1. **Verify that the reports show recent and historical data**.
-Open your *AdventureWorks* and verify that the report is able to show results for sales transactions before and after Jan 1st 2020, as in the following screenshot.
+Open your *AdventureWorks* and verify that the report is able to show results for sales transactions before and after Jan 1, 2020, as in the following screenshot.

 :::image type="content" source="./media/table-partitions/internet-sales-before-after.png" alt-text="Screenshot of two different reports.
 One shows data from 2020 and one shows data from 2019.":::

 ## Define the data coverage of the *DirectQuery* partition

 The solution works seamlessly over recent and historical data.
-However, by default Power BI queries all table partitions, because it does not know what data each partition covers.
-Therefore, Power BI still queries the DirectQuery partition even for those years that the DirectQuery partition does not cover.
+However, by default Power BI queries all table partitions, because it doesn't know what data each partition covers.
+Therefore, Power BI still queries the DirectQuery partition even for those years that the DirectQuery partition doesn't cover.
 The sales data is readily available in the import partition and the DirectQuery partition doesn't contribute any rows, but this superfluous source querying can still cause noticeable load on the data source and contribute delays to DAX query processing.
 To avoid this superfluous source querying, use the `DataCoverageDefinition`.

 As the following screenshot shows, the Power BI report still sends several unnecessary SQL queries for 2020 to the data source as each visual’s DAX query causes Power BI to query the *DirectQuery* partition.